 Today we will enjoy another 2-hour walk in the National Park before heading North back to where we started – Auckland.
 The bulk of the drive today is through Waikato which features stunning green rolling hills and several large and small dairy farms.
 We will stop for lunch in Te Kuiti – a small town which services dairy farmers and their families.
 Soon the landscape changes from rolling green hills to large wide motorways, telling us that we are almost back in New Zealand’s largest metropolis.
 The motorway traffic holds us up a bit but luckily we have no commitments this evening apart from enjoying a nice farewell dinner together and a journey to the top of the sky tower.

 Day 7 Auckland Departure Day

-Today we enjoy a drive around the bays, including a stop at Mission Bay, a lovely inner city beach lined with beautiful pohutakawa trees.
-We wander along the beach in the morning and then head up to the summit of Mount Eden volcanic crater which provides fabulous views of Auckland City, the harbor bridge and offshore islands.
+Today we enjoy a drive around the bays, including a stop at Mission Bay, a lovely inner city beach lined with beautiful pohutukawa trees.
+We wander along the beach in the morning and then head up to the summit of Mount Eden volcanic crater which provides fabulous views of Auckland City, the harbour bridge and offshore islands.
 We do a full loop of the crater and then decide spontaneously to check out the Victoria Park Markets – a quirky arts and crafts market situated in refurbished brick alleyways near the centre of the city.
 Following this, I drop Hal and Eileen at the Auckland international airport, wish them all the best for their travels and say farewell!
 Now it’s time to eat something, return the vehicle and prepare for my own (much shorter) journey home.
-In a few days I will start a new tour with entirely different people.
+In a few days, I will start a new tour with entirely different people.
 Each tour is different and all of them provide me with great work stories and amazing travel experiences of my own country.
 I’m loving this.